Portfolio-Allan-Rolle/100AngularChallenges/README.md

 42. Create 2 select dropdowns.
 When selecting a continent, show countries only from selected continent.
 43. Create a lazy load image directive that loads an image only if it is in view.
 44. Build a footer component with the current year and social media available.
+45. Build an animation to slide right when an element enters.